-It’s been called black gold and it is estimated that a cubic yard of compost is worth of $562.
+It’s been called black gold and it is estimated that a cubic yard of compost is worth $562.
 Over 60% of what we put in landfills is organic waste.
 It may be dirty… but compost is rich.

 If you are new to composting, or an expert looking to improve, you’ll find some simple composting tricks and tips that could help you out a bit.

-With everything from changing the temperature, adding coffee grounds to compost bins to attract worms, you’re sure to step up your composting game using these tips and tricks!
+With everything from changing the temperature, to adding coffee grounds to compost bins to attract worms, you’re sure to step up your composting game using these tips and tricks!

 Continue reading to get more composting tips and tricks.

 Composting comes down to building better and healthier soil… along with not filling up the landfill.

 Below you’ll find 25 tips to help you make the best compost for your needs along with a few little tidbits to make things more efficient in the compost bin.

 1. Grass clippings provide a compost pile with necessary nitrogen.
 However, also make sure that you mix it in with some “brown” materials also which add carbon.

 They are both needed for rich compost and fast decomposition.
 Piles that are comprised of only grass will start to smell, slow down, and compact.

 2. Do not compost animal products, pet droppings, or fats.
 They can spread disease and attract pests to your pile.